MicrosoftDocs/Hololens/hololens/security-baseline.md

 1. Create a name for the profile, and select the **Next** button.
 1. On the Configuration settings screen, select **+ Add settings**.

 Using the name of the policy from the baseline above, you can search for the policy.
 The settings catalog will space out the name, so to find "Accounts/AllowMicrosoftAccountConnection" you'll need to search "Allow Microsoft Account Connection".
-After you search, you'll see the list of policies reduce to just the CSP which has this policy.
+After you search, you'll see the list of policies reduced to just the CSP which has this policy.
 Select **Accounts** (or the relevant CSP to what you are current searching), once you do you'll see the policy result below.
 Check the box for the policy.

 ![Screenshot of the settings picker option.](images/settings-picker.png)